How it works

 60 seconds, end to end.

-Create flag → scope to tenant → 50% rollout → approval → audit → revert.
-Six steps.
+Create Product → create flag → scope to tenant → 50% rollout → approval → audit → revert.
+Seven steps.
 Zero Slack threads.

 Step by step

 Each step writes a row.
-Each row is queryable by tenant.
+Each row is queryable by product and tenant.

 01 · Create flag

-argus flag create new_billing_v2 --env prod --default off
+argus flag create new_billing_v2 --product billing_app --env prod --default off

 02 · Scope to tenant